Reshaping secondary care consultations after COVID-19: the role of asynchronous consultation methods University of Aberdeen

-- Will use mixed research methods, including interviews, focus groups, surveys and analysis of routinely collected NHS data.
+• Used mixed research methods, including interviews, focus groups, a survey and analysis of routinely collected NHS data.

 Most research around remote consultations has focused on ‘synchronous’ forms, where patients and clinicians talk online or by phone in real time.
-There is less research on ‘asynchronous’ consultations, where patients and professionals are not available at the same time.
-Examples of this include emails and text messages, but more sophisticated systems have been developed which are more like the flow of information in face-to-face consultations.
+There is less research on ‘asynchronous’ consultations, where patients and clinicians are not available at the same time.
+Examples include emails and text messages, but more sophisticated systems have been developed which are more like the flow of information in face-to-face consultations.

-NHS Grampian in Scotland has been piloting asynchronous consultations using a platform developed by Storm-ID.
-Patients have a five-day ‘appointment’ to complete questions online and upload photos.
-The doctor then looks at these and may request further information, make a diagnosis or treatment plan, invite the person for a phone or face-to-face appointment, or discharge them.
+NHS Grampian has been piloting an asynchronous consultation system across a number of care pathways.
+This involves patients receiving a five-day ‘appointment’ to complete questions online and upload photos.
+The clinician then looks at these and may request further information, makes a diagnosis or treatment plan, invites the person for a phone or face-to-face appointment, or discharges them.

 Contact

-For more information about this project, please contact Professor Craig Ramsay, Director of Health Services Research Unit, University of Aberdeen.
+For more information about this project, please contact Dr Magdalena Rzewuska, Advanced Research Fellow, Health Services Research Unit, University of Aberdeen.

 More about the programme